way213/Image-Super-Resolution-Deep-Learning/README.md

 Interestingly, our experiment models has a better PSNR than the original model (at least for upscale factor of 2) despite using small filters.

+Exp0 (original replication) model had the lowest inference time across both machines.
+The goal of the project was not met; however, we have seen that the PSNR of our proposed models (upscale factor of 2) are slightly higher than the original replication.

+Original experiment is more adaptable compared to our models.
+Looking across all the different upscale factors we can see that the original model is more resilient to such parameters.

 Overall, although our experiment did not accomplish the original goal (lower inference time), we believe our experiment results can contribute to future research on Super-Resolution